firebase/firebase-ios-sdk/ZipBuilder/README.md

 The tools are designed to fail fast with an explanation of what went wrong, so you can fix issues or dig in without having to dig too deep into the code.

-In the future, releases will be built via a builder server instead of on the release engineer's machine, making these instructions more of a reference to understand what's going on instead of how to build it yourself.

 ## Zip Builder

 This is a small Swift Package Manager project that allows users to package a Firebase iOS Zip file.
 With no launch